Data analytics is one of the hottest industries of 2020, and many are thinking of learning coding or switching jobs to become a data analyst.

 In a role where challenges and obstacles are common, resilience is a crucial trait and a great sign of success.

-In our opinion, an interest in data analytics is the most important sign that you'll succeed as a data analyst; it is so important that we'll tell you to go ahead with pursuing data analytics even if you don't have any of the other traits above.
+In our opinion, an interest in coding is the most important sign that you'll succeed; it is so important that we'll tell you to go ahead with learning how to code even if you don't have any of the other traits above.

 Do what you love, and you’ll never work another day in your life.